shuozhixu/JAP_2025/README.md

 Create a subdirectory `0`.
 Do not delete any ion from `POSCAR`.
 Submit the job.
 This is to calculate the energy of the intact structure, _E_<sub>perfect</sub>.

-In total, you will run 73 VASP calculations for MoNbTaV.
+In total, we will run 73 VASP calculations for MoNbTaV.

 Once all 73 jobs were successfully finished.
 Rename them by adding the corresponding ion name to each subdirectory name.
 For example, rename `1` as `Mo-1`, rename `2` as `Mo-2`, and so on.
 Then starting from `19`, rename `19` as `Nb-1`, rename `20` as `Nb-2`, and so on.
 Leave the last subdirectory as `0`.

 Then in calculating the vacancy formation energy, _E_<sub>defective</sub> for the same type of ion (e.g., Mo) should be the mean value among `Mo-1`, `Mo-2`, ..., `Mo-18`.
-Eventually, you will have four vacancy formation energies, one for each type of element, in MoNbTaV.
+Eventually, we will have four vacancy formation energies, one for each type of element, in MoNbTaV.

 ### MoNbTaW